martmichals/ece_test_scripts/ece220_mp2/README.md

 1) Open test_script.sh in an editor<br>
 2) Modify one of values in prompts<br>
 3) Modify the corresponding value in answers to the answer of the prompt

+<h2>DISCLAIMER + LIMITATIONS</h2>
+The scripts written only work to test valid expressions.
+Will not work to test program functionality for invalid expressions.
+I am by no means a course TA/Instructor.
+I just wrote these to ease the testing process for me and a couple of friends.